M-jerez/any-generator/README.md

 ## Scaffolding Generation Process

-1. A list of files is generated that mathc the `files` pattern.
-The `src` directory is used as root direcory.
+1. A file-tree is generated using only the files that mathc the `files` pattern.
+The `src` directory is used as root of the file-tree.
-2. All file-name that match the `replace_name` are renamed to the `<new_name>` argument from the anygen command.
+2. All file names that match the `replace_name` pattern are renamed using the `<new_name>` argument from the anygen command.
-3. Check that the resulting file-names doesn't conflict wiht existing files, if a file already exist the command is abborted.
+3. Check that the resulting file names does not conflict wiht existing files, if a file already exists the command is aborted.
-4. All files are parsed and the strings that match `replace_name` are replaced by the `<new_name>` argument from the anygen command.
+4. All files are parsed and the strings that match the `replace_name` pattern are replaced using the `<new_name>` argument from the anygen command.
-5. Execute all string transforms especified in the `transforms` object.
+5. Execute all extra transforms especified in the `transforms` object.
-6. All transformed files are moved to the `dest` directory.
+6. All new files are moved to the `dest` directory.

 &nbsp;

-## Example
+## Full Example

 //TODO